Cap-Haïtien: Roads

 Cap-Haïtien has one of the best grid systems in Haiti with its north–south streets were renamed as single letters (beginning with Rue A, a major avenue), and its east–west streets with numbers.

-The Boulevard du Cap-Haitian (also called the Boulevard Carenage) is Cap‑Haïtien's main boulevard that runs along the Atlantic Ocean in the northern part of the city.
+The Boulevard du Cap-Haïtien (also called the Boulevard Carenage) is Cap‑Haïtien's main boulevard that runs along the Atlantic Ocean in the northern part of the city.

 Public transportation

 Cap-Haïtien is served by tap tap and local taxis or motorcycles.

 Health

-Cap Haitien is served by the teaching hospital: Hôpital Universitaire Justinien.
+Cap-Haïtien is served by the teaching hospital: Hôpital Universitaire Justinien.

 Education

 A union of four Catholic Church private schools have been present for two decades in Cap‑Haïtien.
 They have higher-level grades, equivalent to the lycées that feed the Écoles Normale Supérieure in France.
 They have high standards of academic excellence, selectivity in admissions, and generally their students come from the social and economic elite.
 Also, the lyceé Philippe Guerrier that was built in 1844 by the Haitian President, Philippe Guerrier, has been a fountain of knowledge for more than a century.